Number : Season 13, serial 2 of 6.

 First UK Broadcast : 27 September – 18 October 1975.

-Whats good : Incorporates the outline of Forbidden Planet and Jekyll & Hyde.
+Whats good : Incorporates and cleverly weaves the outline of Forbidden Planet and Jekyll & Hyde into a sci-fi tale.
 The jungle sets.
 The anti-matter monster.

-Review With Spoilers : Planet Of Evil is the 2nd episode of season 12.
-It is another gothic horror space tale, which borrows heavily from Forbidden Planet and Jekyll & Hyde.
+Review With Spoilers : Planet Of Evil is the second serial of season 13.
+It is another gothic-horror space tale, which borrows heavily from Forbidden Planet and Jekyll & Hyde.

-Planet Of Evil works rather well – at weaving all of these inspirations together into 1 science-fiction tale and creates another defining Tom Baker – Doctor Who.
+Planet Of Evil, works rather well; at weaving all of these inspirations together – into one solid science-fiction tale and creates another defining Tom Baker era – Doctor Who.

-Part of the reason it works so well, is that the anti-matter creature wasn’t just another “man-in-a-suit” monster.
-It only appears in fleeting glimpses -throughout, using a nifty overlayed effect.
+Part of the reason, it works so well.
+Is that the anti-matter creature, wasn’t just another “man-in-a-suit” monster.
+It only appears in fleeting glimpses – throughout, using minimal CSO overlay effect – put to good use.

 Inspired by the creature from Forbidden Planet.
-This was an intended thing by producers, to create a monster without obvious form.
-It’s effective too – as it keeps popping up without warning and killing people.
+This was the intention by producers, to create a monster; without obvious form.
+It’s effective too, as it keeps popping up without warning – and killing people.

 “You and I are scientists, Professor [Sorenson].
 We buy our privilege to experiment at the cost of total responsibility!”
 The Doctor

-With the relief-ship landing party arriving on the jungle planet, Planet Of Evil has a very Original Star Trek feel to it.
-Even down to the pit set from which the anti-matter creature emanates.
+With the relief-ship landing-party arriving, on the jungle planet; Planet Of Evil – has a very Original Star Trek feel to it.
+Even down to the pit – scene, from which the anti-matter creature emanates.

 This era is well noted, as the best in the show’s full run.
-There were plenty of risks being taken on-and-off screen, in an attempt to push Who – in new directions.
-The Doctor even breaks the habit of a lifetime, by using a blastergun.
+There were plenty of risks, being taken on-and-off screen; in an attempt to push Doctor Who – in new directions.
+The Doctor even breaks the habit of a lifetime, by using a blaster-gun!

-Planet Of Evil comes across as an effectivly creepy episode.
-With the type of monster, that could so easily fit into the new post-2005 series.
+Planet Of Evil, comes across as an effectively creepy episode; with the type of monster, that could so easily fit into the new post-2005 series.
 Decked out with a new look, in CGI – of course.